 My Partner

 Families are dynamic and diverse.
-Although policies and the media in the United States continue to focus on families formed by married, opposite gender, heterosexual couples, we acknowledge and honor that families come in many different shapes and sizes.
+Although policies and the media in the United States continue to focus on families formed by married, opposite-gender, heterosexual couples, we acknowledge and honor that families come in many different shapes and sizes.
 There are single-parent families, families headed by same-sex couples, stepfamilies, families with adopted children, and foster families, just to name a few.
 Moreover, an increasing number of today’s families are formed through living together rather than marriage.

 Some partners transition into parenting pretty easily as a team, while others struggle to negotiate roles and expectations.
 For some partnerships, the baby brings them together, and for others, a baby can add strain to the relationship.
+This is all common.

 Topics in My Partner